Data Analytics Bootcamp

 Cohort Analysis Example

-Let’s explore Cohort Analysis in Tableau Using the Online Retail Dataset
+Let’s explore Cohort Analysis in Tableau using the Online Retail Dataset :contentReferenceoaicite:0

 Cohort analysis becomes very practical with the Online Retail dataset because the table contains transactional data at the invoice line level.

-From the, we can see the following important fields:
+From the dataset, we can see the following important fields:

 • Customer ID identifies the customer